(1) Before first enrolling in a course, a person must have applied for, and been granted, admission to the University.

 (4) A person must apply for admission or re-admission to the University, or for permission to enrol in non-award studies, by the relevant dates, and in the manner, published by the University.

-(1) An offer of admission or re-admission to the University is valid only if the offer is made by the Registrar.
+(1) An offer of admission or re-admission to the University is valid only if the offer is made by the University.

 (2) An offer of admission or re-admission made to a person may require the person to provide documents, or fulfil other requirements or conditions, as specified in the offer.